-- A. New temporary employees will be assigned a starting salary on the appropriate classification salary grid. - B. In the event of a general salary increase covering the salary schedule for classified employees is implemented, such general salary increases shall apply to the temporary employees assigned to that salary grid.
+A. New temporary employees will be assigned a starting salary on the appropriate classification salary grid.

+B. In the event of a general salary increase covering the salary schedule for classified employees is implemented, or the temporary employee reports to work at a work site covered by regional compensation as described in Section 25.15, such general salary increases and/or regional compensation shall apply to the temporary employees assigned to that salary grid.